gopheracademy/gopheracademy-web/content/advent-2018/personal-photo-management.md

 In a commercial project, this might have been the end of the story, but we saw this as a unique opportunity to experiment: [TiDB](https://github.com/pingcap/tidb) is a New SQL database implemented in pure Go.
 Why not embed TiDB and run our own MySQL-compatible database server?
-Problem [solved](https://github.com/photoprism/photoprism/issues/60#issuecomment-448470212).
+Problem [solved](https://github.com/photoprism/photoprism/issues/60#issuecomment-448470212), at least for now.

 ### Image Classification using TensorFlow ###

 The [TensorFlow API for Go](https://www.tensorflow.org/install/lang_go) is well suited to loading [existing models](https://github.com/tensorflow/models/blob/master/research/slim/README.md) and executing them within a Go application.
-It is not designed to train models - you'll have to learn Python for this and it obviously requires a very large labeled set of images for training.
+It is not designed to train models - you'll have to learn Python for this and it obviously requires a very large labeled set of images.

 Getting a list of tags for an image is [pretty simple](https://outcrawl.com/image-recognition-api-go-tensorflow) and requires less than 200 lines of code.
 All you need to do is load one of the free models (thank you Google!), resize the image to whatever the model uses as input,